Back to December: Reception

+Critical receptions towards the music video were generally positive.
+Jillian Mapes of Billboard believed that the video was "appropriately understated" considering the fact that the song is all about making an apology.
+Kyle Anderson from MTV argued that it puts Swift in a "pantheon of modern classics" with regards to its "almost haunting visual sense" which makes up for the inadequate narrative.
+Leah Collins of Dose called the music video "dreamy and moody".
+Leah Greenblatt of Entertainment Weekly similarly deemed it "kind of lovely", which corresponds with the melancholic yet regretful mood of the song.
+Joycelyn Vena from MTV said that the video was "darker" and "somber", something that is not synonymous with Swift.
+The Oxonian Review considered Swift's "listlessness, the bare trees, and snowy indoors" in the music video attuned to the tenor of the song, achieved by "mixing wide shots, medium close ups, and cut-ins of Ms. Swift and her ex, matching their gazes across frames, and blurring focus tastefully."

-Critical receptions towards the music video were positive.
-Jillian Mapes of Billboard believed that the video is "appropriately understated" considering the fact that the song is all about making an apology.
-The Improper noticed that the video has "the look and feel of a Hallmark movie and is almost as maudlin," while Amos Barshad of New York magazine felt that the video was "terrible".
-Tamar Anitai of MTV described the video as "a bummer", writing "[It] isn't just about a girl with her calendar permanently stuck on the twelfth month of the year.
+The Improper Bostonian said that the video has "the look and feel of a Hallmark movie and is almost as maudlin".
+Amos Barshad of New York described it as "terrible", and Tamar Anitai from MTV regarded it as "a bummer", writing, "it isn't just about a girl with her calendar permanently stuck on the twelfth month of the year.
 It's not just about feeling like a Lady Antebellum song.
 It's about getting stuck in a place of romantic regret."
-In a different perspective, Kyle Anderson of MTV argued that the music video puts Swift in a "pantheon of modern classics" with regards to its "almost haunting visual sense" which makes up for the inadequate narrative.
-Leah Collins of Dose.ca called the music video "dreamy and moody".
-Her points were echoed by Leah Greenblatt of Entertainment Weekly, who deemed the video as "kind of lovely", which corresponds with the melancholic yet regretful mood of the song.
-Joycelyn Vena of MTV noticed that the video is "darker" and "somber", something that is not synonymous with Swift.
-Yet, The Oxonian Review considered Swift's "listlessness, the bare trees, and snowy indoors" in the music video attuned to the tenor of the song, achieved by "mixing wide shots, medium close ups, and cut-ins of Ms. Swift and her ex, matching their gazes across frames, and blurring focus tastefully."